Raghavendra04-dev/data_quest/README.md

 ### Processing Layer
 This layer is responsible for performing all the required analysis.
 The input for this layer is the S3 bucket and processing is done using jupyter notebook.
-Since the data volume is less pandas are used for processing, otherwise we Spark can be used.<br>
+Since the data volume is less pandas are used for processing, otherwise Spark can be used.<br>
 - Source code: `/Part3/data_analytics.ipynb`
 <br>
 <br>